 Faiz Askari: How is India as a market for Seagate?
 What importance does SMEs carry for your business?

 Sameer Bhatia: India is one of Seagate’s key markets and the company sees a lot of potential opportunities here.
-Consumers are rapidly embracing and adopting new technologies like cloud and portable storage, and with the government’s Digital India campaign, we expect to see deeper mobile device penetration and increasing use of video, big data analytics and the cloud.
+Consumers are rapidly embracing and adopting new technologies like cloud and portable storage, and with the government’s Digital India campaign, we expect to see deeper mobile device penetration and increasing use of video, big data analytics, and the cloud.
 All of this will continue to drive data growth and require larger and more effective storage solutions.
-As the leader in storage solutions, Seagate will continue to bring to market innovative solutions that will meet the evolving consumer / enterprise needs.
+As the leader in storage solutions, Seagate will continue to bring to market innovative solutions that will meet the evolving consumer/enterprise needs.

-If we look at SMEs, India is home to over 51 million small and medium sized businesses, and together, they form the backbone of the Indian economy making large contributions to important economic indicators as well as household incomes.
+If we look at SMEs, India is home to over 51 million small and medium-sized businesses, and together, they form the backbone of the Indian economy making large contributions to important economic indicators as well as household incomes.
 Digital technologies have transformed the landscape in which SMEs operate, led by consumers going online primarily through mobile.
-As they climb the technology curve, these SMEs are turning to Seagate as a trusted storage solutions leader to partner on solving the challenges they face.
+As they climb the technology curve, these SMEs are turning to Seagate as a trusted storage solutions leader to partner in solving the challenges they face.
 Seagate is at the forefront of the latest technology trends and offers the industry’s broadest portfolio of storage solutions to cater to various sizes of SMEs and their needs.

 Catering to the unique set of needs these businesses have, Seagate offers just the right mix of NAS-optimized hard disk drives – IronWolf and IronWolf Pro.
 Always on and always working, IronWolf is enhanced with AgileArray technology for optimal reliability and system agility.
 Multi-user technology and extreme workload rates allow IronWolf to perform and scale up with their enterprise.
 While IronWolf with its multi-user technology of up to 180 TB/year is apt for a SOHO and SME, IronWolf Pro primarily caters to SMEs with a 300 TB/year user workload rate.